-If your morning routine consists of hitting the snooze button multiple times or groggily scrolling through social media while still under the covers, perhaps it's time to replace these old habits with a bit of mindful movement instead.
+If your morning routine consists of hitting the snooze button multiple times, groggily scrolling through social media or, worst of all, gripping your lower back in pain, it might be time to replace your old habits with a feel-good morning stretch.

 Video of the Day

 The cat-cow stretch is a simple mobility drill that gently nudges your body awake, loosens tight muscles and can help relieve back pain.
 Best of all, you don't even have to get out of bed to do it!

 - Exhale as you round your back, pull the belly button toward your spine and tuck your chin toward your chest.

 - Starting at the tailbone, release one segment of your spine at a time, relaxing through the lumbar spine, thoracic spine (mid-back) and finally, your cervical spine as you lift your chin upward into full flexion.